17.10.2020

 • 300 gr. table salt;

-1. Mushrooms clean, wash, boil in salted water.
-Pour 1 tbsp per liter of water. l. salt.
-Pour boiled mushrooms into a colander, rinse with water, let drain.
+1. We clean the mushrooms, wash them, and boil them in salted water.
+Sprinkle 1 tbsp per liter of water. l. salt.
+Boiled mushrooms pour into a colander, rinse with water, and let drain.

-2. Mix prepared caps with the remaining salt and all spices.
+2. Mix the prepared caps with the remaining salt and all the spices.

-3. We put horseradish leaves on the bottom of the pot / bucket, pour the mushrooms mixed with spices and peeled and cut into several pieces of horseradish root.
+3. Place horseradish leaves at the bottom of the pan/bucket, pour out the mushrooms mixed with spices and peeled horseradish root and cut into several pieces.

-4. We cover the container with gauze folded in several layers, with a flat plate in diameter and press down with oppression.
+4. Cover the container with gauze folded in several layers, a flat plate along the diameter and press down with pressure.

-After 5-10 days pickled mushrooms transfer to jars, close tightly.
-We store in the refrigerator or basement.
+In 5-10 days pickled mushrooms transfer to jars and close tightly.
+Store in the refrigerator or basement.

 How to pickle row mushrooms (video)